orbeon/orbeon-forms-doc/form-builder/metadata.md

 The text for control `<xf:label>`, `<xf:hint>`, `<xf:help>`, and `<xf:alert>`, can either be:

 - Inline, with a `lang` attribute indicating the language.
-This is what the author of the autocomplete control did for the first `<xf:input>` above.
+This is what the author of the  Dynamic Data Dropdown control did for the first `<xf:input>` above.
 - Taken from the [Form Builder resource file][6], which is typically useful when your control uses resources that already exists elsewhere in Form Builder.
 In this case, you don't need to worry about what the current language is: Form Builder will automatically select the subset of the resource file that applies for the current language.
-This is what the author of the autocomplete control did for the second `<xf:input>` above.
+This is what the author of the Dynamic Data Dropdown control did for the second `<xf:input>` above.

 [1]: https://github.com/orbeon/orbeon-forms/blob/master/src/resources/forms/orbeon/builder/xbl/text-controls.xbl
 [2]: http://wiki.orbeon.com/forms/doc/developer-guide/xbl-components#TOC-Date-Picker